 So, organizations should use innovative methods to communicate their cultural identity to all employees.

-Organizational culture can deeply influence critical business metrics such as productivity, employee engagement and commitment.
-That is why it is important for organizations to work towards developing a great organizational culture that matches their business values and objectives.
+Organizational culture can deeply influence critical business metrics such as productivity, employee engagement, and commitment.
+That is why organizations need to work towards developing a great organizational culture that matches their business values and objectives.

 This is an essential guide to building a great organizational culture.